NeoLorenzo/Agent-Based-Economy-Sim/README.md

 *   **Firms:** The producers, employers, and strategic heart of the simulation.
     *   **Goal:** Maximize long-term profit.
-    *   **Behavior:** Firms operate with an adaptive, two-mode AI that uses profit as its primary feedback signal.
-This AI is the engine of the simulation's emergent behavior.
+    *   **Behavior:** Firms operate using a **Modular Health Check & Response System**.
+This unified AI synthesizes multiple data points into a single, coherent strategy each tick, allowing for fluid and proportional responses to changing market conditions.
-        *   **Inputs for Decisions:** A firm's strategy is determined by a combination of factors: its profit trend (rising or falling), current inventory levels, smoothed historical sales data, and its available capital.
+        *   **Inputs for Decisions:** A firm's strategy is determined by a continuous assessment of four key business functions: **Inventory Health** (current stock vs. target), **Sales Health** (the trend of customer demand), **Profitability Health** (the trend of the bottom line), and **Capital Health** (cash reserves).
-        *   **Adaptive Strategy:** The firm's decision-making process is a form of reinforcement learning; strategies that lead to increased profit are continued, while strategies that lead to falling profit are abandoned in favor of new, exploratory actions.
+        *   **Adaptive Strategy:** The AI calculates a "health score" for each function, then translates these scores into competing "strategic impulses" (e.g., a large inventory surplus creates an impulse to cut prices and production).
+These impulses are weighted and summed to produce a final, rational decision for price and workforce targets, allowing the firm to navigate both booms and busts with nuanced, proportional actions.

 ### The Economic Cycle (Anatomy of a Single Tick)